emcee5601/mftc-old/README.md

-this repo is for deploying a different version of fit-test-console
+this repo is for deploying a different version of https://github.com/emcee5601/fit-test-console

+this repo deploys here: https://emcee5601.github.io/mftc-old/